18F/digital-acquisition-playbook/pages/6-glossary.md

 * **Standups:** the team meets daily for short meetings which are typically held standing up, face-to-face to encourage brief sessions.
 This is not a status meeting, it is a meeting for team self-organization around the work of the day.
 Team members  plan for the most efficient and productive day for the team.
 Long answers and discussions should have follow-up in smaller groups after the standup meeting.

+## Human-Centered Design

+* **Design Thinking.** A human-centered approach to innovation that draws from the designer's toolkit to integrate the needs of people, the possibilities of technology, and the requirements for business success.
+* **Frameworks.** Visual representations of a system used to highlight key relationships and develop strategy.
+* **Prototype.** Quickly created, representations of a product, program, or service to test a hypothesis or assumption about the usability and/or functionality of a feature or set of features.

 ## Lean

 * **Fishbone (or Ishikawa) diagram.** A cause and effect diagram used to identify the root cause for an effect or problem.